Ilazki/build-mode/README.md

 * **activate head tech** + **up**:  Increase dig and paint radius.
 * **activate head tech** + **down**:  Decrease dig and paint radius.
 * **activate head tech** + **jump**:  Toggle overload mode.
 Dig power is greatly increased when enabled.
-* **activate head tech** + **left**:  Zoom camera out by one step.
-* **activate head tech** + **right**:  Zoom camera in by one step.

 ## Compatibility

 * Should work with other MM mods.
 Build Mode restores the manipulator's settings to those defined in the game's files when the MM Upgrade interface is opened, so anything patching in new values (such as Overpowered Matter Manipulator) should be unaffected.
 * Exception:  build mode **will not work with Enhanced Matter Manipulator**.
 EMM completely changes the GUI and upgrade scheme.
 I won't be supporting this, sorry.
-* I use and explicitly test against Matter Manipulator Manipulator and Manipulated UI.
+* I use and explicitly tested against Matter Manipulator Manipulator and Quickbar Mini.
 Others should work but haven't necessarily been tested.
 * It should be noted that build mode disables one minor feature of the Matter Manipulator Manipulator mod:  lowering the manipulator's size with MMM's spinners will no longer provide a power increase.
 Use the overload toggle instead.
 * For technical reasons, build mode adds hooks into certain tech and crew/pet scripts.
 This should cause no problems with other mods but is listed for completeness.
 For example, I use Improved Techs and have no problems.
 * Mods that replace any of the four head techs should still work as expected.
 * Mods that add additional techs will work, but build mode's hotkeys will only work when using one of the four vanilla techs.
-* Zoom hotkeys respect additional zoom steps added by other mods, such as Extra Zoom Levels.

 ## Notes and Warnings